the-gigi/elmer/README.txt

 The script assumes the following:

-- The cluster nodes is a *nix boxes
+- The cluster nodes are *nix boxes
 - RabbitMQ is installed in the default location using the default configuration
 - The node is called rabbit@<host>
 - The Erlang cookie is identical on all hosts (verify with show_cookies task)